dlion/dryrun/_posts/2018-05-04-https-on-github-pages.md

 ---
-title: "Full HTTPS on your Github pages, for free"
+title: Full HTTPS on your Github pages, for free
-description: "From today this blog is full encrypted by a full SSL protocol, for free.
-How?"
+description: From today this blog is full encrypted by a full SSL protocol, for free.
+  How?
 tags:
-  - Security
+- security
 cover: "/assets/images/covers/letsencrypt.png"
 ---

 From today this blog is full encrypted by a full SSL protocol, for free.
 How?